tingyix/Recipes-and-Ratings/README.md

  frameborder="0"
  ></iframe>

-We observe a weak downward trend: recipes with shorter cooking times tend to have slightly higher ratings.
-Most highly rated recipes cluster at lower cooking times, while those with longer durations show more variability or lower ratings.
-This suggests that users might prefer quicker recipes, potentially due to convenience or time constraints.
+We observe a a weak downward trend, with most recipes clustering around moderate cooking times and ratings.
+This suggests that longer cooking times do not necessarily lead to higher ratings.
+Interestingly, very long recipes tend to receive slightly higher ratings, which could be due to a preference for more complex, time-consuming dishes among certain users.

 ### Interesting Aggregates